Gambling Addiction Treatment

 Sometimes known as pathological, compulsive or problem gambling, gambling addiction isn’t like other addictions.
 Rather, it’s an impulse control disorder, and it can affect almost anyone at any time.

 Today’s society makes gambling easily accessible to everyone.
-Whether we’re placing bets on our mobile phones at home, or we’re in a 24-hour high street betting shop, the opportunity to gamble is everywhere.
-For someone suffering from a gambling addiction, then, quitting can be extremely difficult.
+Whether we’re in a 24-hour high street betting shop or placing bets on our mobile phones at home, the opportunity to gamble is everywhere.
+For someone suffering from a gambling addiction, quitting can be extremely difficult.

 To many, the sport of gambling is harmless.
 It’s an occasional night out at the casino, or it’s placing a wager on an animal race or at a sporting event, all in the name of entertainment.
 However, like other impulse control disorders such as pornography and sex, gambling can quickly become a necessity.
 It can be used as a way to cope and deal with life, and many will turn to gambling as a way of escaping their hardships.

 Gambling is characterised by an uncontrollable urge to take risks.
 This can present itself in many different areas of life.
 Aside from the obvious channels like bookmakers and casinos, gambling addiction can manifest itself in a wide range of pursuits such as stocks and shares, new business ventures, theft and even property.

 Unfortunately, when we win big and we are rewarded with a rush of endorphins, the desire for bigger and better takes hold and the addict can quickly lose their grip on reality.
 In short, this sport of harmless fun can rapidly turn into a compulsive need.